What is AuDHD Executive Dysfunction? It’s Not Laziness

 The ‘Action Brain’ Breakdown

 Think of executive function as the control center of your “Action Brain.”
-This center relies on neurotransmitters, primarily dopamine, to send signals that initiate tasks, regulate focus, manage impulses, and sustain effort.
-In a neurotypical brain, this system works relatively smoothly, allowing for a seamless transition from intention to action.
+This center relies on neurotransmitters (chemical messengers), primarily dopamine, to send signals that:

-For the AuDHD brain, this signaling system is different.
-It’s not broken, but it has unique requirements.
-It often needs a higher threshold of stimulation or interest to produce enough dopamine to get started.
-When a task is uninteresting or overwhelming, the brain simply doesn’t generate the chemical “ignition” needed to engage.
-This can feel like a frayed wire—the signal is sent, but it doesn’t quite connect with enough force to power the machine.
+When a task is uninteresting or overwhelming, the brain simply does not generate the chemical “ignition” needed to engage.
+This can feel like a frayed wire.
+The signal is sent, but it does not connect with enough force to power the machine.

 A diagram comparing a smooth neurotypical dopamine pathway to a frayed AuDHD pathway, showing difficulty in taking action.